CSGuides/grad-school-application-guide/_admissions/howApplicationsEvaluated.md

 For the application numbers, the Applied, Admitted and Accepted columns are the most relevant.
 (Some columns, like “Pending”, may reflect students who never officially responded in time; such cases can be viewed as “Declined”.)

-First, Master’s track statistics:
+First, Michigan Master’s track statistics:
 <figure>
   <img src="{{ '/assets/images/masters-track-stats.png' | relative_url }}" alt="Masters Stats">
   <figcaption>Master’s degree numbers for a ten-year span for the University of Michigan CSE division.</figcaption>
 </figure>

+&nbsp;

-Second, PhD track statistics:
+Second, Michigan PhD track statistics:
 <figure>
   <img src="{{ '/assets/images/phd-track-stats.png' | relative_url }}" alt="PhD Stats">
   <figcaption>PhD numbers for a ten-year span for the University of Michigan CSE division.</figcaption>